How Often Do You Need to Update a Website?

 To improve your customer experience, you can even consider adding new services.
 Modern websites can offer functionality such as ecommerce purchases, chat functionality, and calendar integration.
 These can be great additions if you know they will help your customers have a better experience.

 Also, you must keep your site updated for a good mobile experience and adapt to new trends such as Accelerated Mobile Pages (AMP).
 This helps your site work on all platforms and devices, and load quickly across mobile devices.
+It will also help to reduce website bounce rate which can negatively affect your site’s SEO rankings.

 4) New Look